dxaviud/dxaviud/README.md

 ### What I learned today

-- I learned about a variety of topics regarding C#
+- I learned that there is a lot to learn